BotechStudio/fudge-docs/docs/auth-middleware.md

 title: The auth middleware
 ---

-### Intro
+### Introduction

-The fudge's team, created a simple and secure **authentication** process that enable to expose loged in users to sensitive information and block unloged users from it.
+The Fudge team created a simple and secure authentication **process** that enables you to expose your logged-in users to sensitive information, while blocking access to users who are not logged in.

-down below, you will find all the information about the **proccess**, how it works and how to update it by your needs.
+Below you will find all the information you need about this process, how it works and how you can update it to meet your needs.

 :::note
-Please navigate to **server > middleware > auth.js** and follow the steps down below.
+Please navigate to **server > middleware > auth.js** and follow the steps below.
 :::

 ### The auth logic

-Inside the auth file, we can find all the **authentication logic** of our app. in fudge, we are using the auth as a middleware, you can read more about it at the official express [docs](https://expressjs.com/en/guide/using-middleware.html).
+Inside the authentication (auth) file, you will find all the app’s **authentication logic**.
+In Fudge, we use the auth logic as middleware.
+See the official Express [docs](https://expressjs.com/en/guide/using-middleware.html) to learn more.

-As we can see, the first thing happnes is the token validation. fudge is making use of [JWT](https://jwt.io) for the authentication process to verify the user identity.
+As you can see, the first step to take place is token validation.
+Fudge makes use of [JWT](https://jwt.io) to verify the user’s identity.

-after taking the token from the request header, we are verifying the token:
+Once the token is taken from the request header, it can be verified as follows:

 ```javascript
 const data = jwt.verify(token, process.env.JWT_KEY);
 ```

-by verifying the token, we can indicate whether or not the user is signed up, logged in or can be found at the DB.
+Verifying the token allows us to indicate whether or not the user has signed up, is logged in, or can be found in the DB.

-### The auth usage
+### auth usage

 the use of auth located inside the routes as an argument, example: